jeromyanglim/rmarkdown-rmeetup-2012/README.md

 # Suggestions
+I sent out an online query about things that people might like me to cover:

 * interested in a practical talk on using Sweave with R, both to be able to produce quality tables, and reports that can be updated with new data (ie, like monthly reports)